tarek200614/amazon-company-analysis/README.md

 ---

-## 📄 License
+# 📄 License

-This repository is intended for educational and research purposes.
+This repository is intended for **educational and research purposes**.
+All trademarks, logos, and copyrighted materials belong to their respective owners.
+External sources are properly credited in the **references/** directory.